Sony RX10 II Comparison Review

 The Sony Cyber-shot DSC-RX10 II is a fixed lens compact camera that was officially introduced in June 2015 and is equipped with an one-inch sensor.
 It offers a resolution of 20 megapixel.

-The Sony RX10 II has a Camera Elo of 2473.
+Is the Sony RX10 II a good camera?
+The RX10 II has a Camera Elo of 2472.
 This rating puts the RX10 II among the top 10 percent of all travel zoom compact cameras.
-In terms of its sensor size category (one inch cameras), the RX10 II falls among the top 20 percent.
+In terms of its sensor size category (one inch cameras), the RX10 II ranks among the top 20 percent.
 Based on its within category standings, the camera earns a 5-star performance rating.

 |Sony RX10 II|

 |20 MP, 1" Sensor|

 |ISO 100-12800 (64-25600)|

 |Electronic viewfinder (2359k dots)|

 |129 x 88 x 102 mm, 813 g|